 The Company Group has numerous buying offices in the Special Wards of Tokyo, Osaka, Nagoya, and surrounding areas, all located at the center of 3 major metropolitan areas supporting relatively large markets for reuse goods.
 The Company Group financial results may be adversely affected by the destruction of operating facilities or constraints on the use of a wide range of infrastructure in the event of large-scale disasters affecting the 3 major metropolitan and surrounding areas.

-The Company Group leases its buying offices and if for some reason the contract cannot be renewed, or if the rents rise upon contract renewal, the Company Group financial results may be adversely affected.
+The Company Group enters into lease contracts for its buying offices and retail stores and if for some reason the contract cannot be renewed, or if the rents rise upon contract renewal, the Company Group financial results may be adversely affected.

 3. Influence of Changes in the External Environment